 The Acção Declarativa is otherwise the main procedure when a claim is disputed and cannot be solved amicably.
 Once the claim is filed with the court and the debtor is notified, they may file a defence within 30 days.
 Failure to pay or to reply, however, would entitle the court to deliver a default judgment in favor of the creditor.
 When the claim has been duly proven and determined through written statements and an oral phase, the court may then order damages, strictly as requested by the demanding party (not more).

 When going legal, the parties must always be represented by a lawyer registered in the Portuguese Law Bar Association, and all relevant documents must be translated in Portuguese.
-Insofar as legal proceedings in Portugal are long, having arbitration or to a foreign forum is finally worth considering because both arbitral awards and EU decisions are fairly enforceable by domestic courts.
+Since legal proceedings in Portugal are long, arbitration or a foreign forum should be considered, as both arbitral awards and EU decisions are fairly enforceable by domestic courts.

 Necessary documents

 All documents that would help prove the claim such as correspondence (email or other), contracts, purchase orders, invoices, checks, letters of credit and receipts.
-As court representation must be done through a lawyer, in case of court or arbitral files power of attorney is also required.
+As court representation must be done through a lawyer, power of attorney is also required in case of court or arbitral files.

 Time limitations